Frederick II, Holy Roman Emperor: The Assizes of Capua

+Subduing the Sicilian Barons and the Assizes of Messina

 The Assizes of the Capua created the legal basis for Frederick's action against opposition to his supremacy and the resumption of crown lands and castles.
 Frederick used legal trickery to confiscate the lands of some of the most powerful barons and exile them from the kingdom.
 The Emperor launched a campaign against the barons who did not submit to the decree.
 The barons who resisted him were besieged in their castles and, when captured, either exiled or sometimes executed and their families sold into slavery.
 However, the Emperor did not conduct these operations in person.
-He delegated important barons to subdue opposition then used the lesser nobility against these barons, and resorted to the most Machiavellian of means to break resistance.
+He delegated important barons to subdue opposition, then used the lesser nobility against these barons, and resorted to the most Machiavellian of means to break resistance.
 He wrote to one of his captains: